This year we are not entertaining pink-washing

 So, this year, we are investing our well-earned money directly back into the community by buying from beauty brands that are run by queer people, that hire and support queer people, and that look after the interests of queer people.

 Dedicated to inclusivity and diversity, the make-up brand’s goal is to evolve the mainstream conception of beauty and give space to underrepresented faces and voices.
-Fluide’s products pay homage to queer history, its campaigns have featured the likes of gender non-conforming writer Jacob Tobia, activist Sebastian Rosemarie, and drag kid Desmond Is Amazing, and it regularly donates products to various events and fundraisers supporting LGBTQ+ organisations such as Callen-Lorde and the True Colors Fund.
+We Are Fluide’s products pay homage to queer history, its campaigns have featured the likes of gender non-conforming writer Jacob Tobia, activist Sebastian Rosemarie, and drag kid Desmond Is Amazing, and it regularly donates products to various events and fundraisers supporting LGBTQ+ organisations such as Callen-Lorde and the True Colors Fund.

 Noto Botanics was born from make-up artist Gloria Noto feeling alienated by the wellness and cosmetics industry which wasn’t representative of herself as a queer woman or the people she saw around her.
 “It just felt extremely privileged to me,” she told Dazed Beauty .
 “I wasn't seeing any inclusivity, you never saw people of colour, you never saw queer identities.
 And I thought, ‘where is that representation and also where is the inclusivity in the prices?’”